Doubanjiang: Pixian doubanjiang

-The most well-known variety of doubanjiang is arguably Pixian doubanjiang (郫縣豆瓣醬 (Píxiàn dòubànjiàng)), named for Pixian (now Pidu District, Chengdu city), Sichuan.
-Pixian Doubanjiang is produced with a long fermentation period under sunlight (often longer than 3 years).
-The jingle for Pixian Doubanjiang used the ancient fermentation method, "flip it over during daytime, expose it at night, sunbathe it in sunny days, cover it when it rains." (白天翻，晚上露，晴天曬，雨時蓋).
+The best-known variety of doubanjiang is arguably Pixian doubanjiang (郫縣豆瓣醬 (Píxiàn dòubànjiàng)), named for Pixian (now Pidu District, Chengdu city), Sichuan.
+Pixian doubanjiang is produced with a long fermentation period under sunlight (often longer than 3 years).
+The jingle for Pixian doubanjiang used the ancient fermentation method, "flip it over during daytime, expose it at night, sunbathe it in sunny days, cover it when it rains." (白天翻，晚上露，晴天曬，雨時蓋).

-The distinctive flavor of Pixian Doubanjiang from the place of origin, Pixian, has a close relationship with the geographical location.
+The distinctive flavor of Pixian doubanjiang from the place of origin, Pixian, has a close relationship with the geographical location.
 Pixian is located in the plains, with more sunshine, higher air humidity, and no water pollution.
-The environment provides an environment for the survival of microbial flora, which is needed for the fermentation process of Pixian Doubanjiang, and the unique microbial flora created a particular flavor of Pixian Doubanjiang.
+The environment provides an environment for the survival of microbial flora, which is needed for the fermentation process of Pixian doubanjiang, and the unique microbial flora created the particular flavor of Pixian doubanjiang.

 Pixian doubanjiang has a reddish-brown color with a deep and complex umami profile.
-The standard way to use it is to first fry it in oil before adding other ingredients, infusing the oil with its colour and fragrance.
+The standard way to use it is to first fry it in oil before adding other ingredients, infusing the oil with its characteristic color and fragrance.